gummikana/NoMoreMeat/rules.md

 No More Meat
 ============

-A game of dietary restrictions and being morally superior than all the other players.
+A game about dietary restrictions and moral superiority.

 Objective
 =========

-The goal is to reach 10 karma points and become a carrot.
-You have to avoid death from starvation, avoid eating foods you've promised not to eat and hopefully shove some food into the mouths of the other players.
+The goal is to reach 10 karma points and achieve moral superiority over the other players.
+You do this by not eating the foods you've promised not to eat and trying to get other players to eat their forbidden foods, while also avoiding death from starvation.

 Components